mui/material-ui/docs/data/base/components/select/select.md

 ### Grouping

 Options can be grouped, similarly to the how the native `select` element works.
-Unlike the native `select`, however, the groups can be nested.
+Unlike the native `select`, however, groups can be nested.

 Place the `Option` components inside `OptionGroup` to achieve this.

 {{"demo": "UnstyledSelectGrouping.js"}}

-### Multiselect
+## MultiSelectUnstyled

-To be able to select multiple options at once, use the `MultiSelectUnstyled` component.
+The `MultiSelectUnstyled` component lets your users select multiple options.

 ```js
 import { MultiSelectUnstyled } from '@mui/base/SelectUnstyled';